SamvitJ/samvitj.github.io/blog-source/_posts/2017-07-22-evaluating-startups.md

 - **Facebook** - Mark Zuckerberg began programming in middle school, going on to build an intelligent music player, Synapse, that AOL and Microsoft offered up to $1 million to buy, while still in high school.[^2] At Harvard, Zuckerberg established a reputation for building popular social tools for his peers, including Facemash, the traffic from which crashed Harvard's servers and the security breaches involved in which nearly got him expelled.

 - **Amazon** - Jeff Bezos entered Princeton intending to study physics, intent on becoming a theoretical physicist or space entrepreneur, and exited an electrical engineering and computer science major, graduating near the top of his class.
-During his 8 year career on Wall Street, Bezos became the youngest vice president in the history of D. E. Shaw.
+During his 8 year career on Wall Street, Bezos rose to become D. E. Shaw's youngest ever vice president.

 - **Microsoft** - Bill Gates...

-- **Alphabet** - Larry Page and Sergey Brin began their PhD studies in computer science at Stanford in 1994.
+- **Alphabet** - Larry Page and Sergey Brin began their PhD studies in computer science at Stanford in the mid-1990s.
 Among other topics, Page considered doing research on telepresence and autonomous cars, but along with Brin, eventually decided to explore the graph structure of the rapidly growing World Wide Web.

 - **Apple** - In high school, Steve Jobs demonstrated diverse interests, from Shakespeare and Plato, to creative writing, to electronics; by his senior year, he was taking a freshman English class at Stanford and working on an underground film project.
 Jobs dropped out of Reed College after 6 months, and later moved to India, where he lived in an ashram for seven months; later still, he became a practitioner of Zen Buddhism.